-Table.7 Mechanical pre-treatment techniques
+Table 7 Mechanical pre-treatment techniques

 Food waste De-packaging Equipment

 Food waste de-packaging equipment is designed to remove non-biodegradable packaging material from delivered food waste prior to digestion.

 De-packaging equipment may include elements of the mechanical pre-treatment technology described above and typically includes a bag splitter, a feeding conveyor or hopper and a unit with blades, screws, breaker bars or crushers for shredding and breaking apart the packing material.
 This is followed by a screening stage comprising various screens depending upon the technology, product size and consistency.
 De-packaging systems may operate by using cylinders or screws that apply pressure and separate liquids/paste from packaging material.
 The residual packaging may subsequently be rinsed with water to wash any remaining organic feedstock from the packaging material.